VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 ### Lists

 Complex list items that form complete sentences should end with a period.
-For detailed information on this rule, refer to the [Apple Style Guide](https://support.apple.com/guide/applestyleguide/l-apsg087a9dba/web), specifically the section on "lists (bulleted)."
+For detailed information on this rule, refer to the [Apple Style Guide](https://support.apple.com/guide/applestyleguide/l-apsg087a9dba/web), specifically the section on "lists (bulleted)".

 :::info Optional Adjustments